 - “We want to enjoy better weather and the French lifestyle.”

 - “We can live better off our pension in France than the UK.”

 - “We want the freedom to drive to the ski slopes all winter.”

 - “Now the kids have left home, we need a new adventure.”

-- “Property investments in the UK look a bit iffy in 2019 – why not try Macron’s France?”
+- “Property investments in the UK look a bit iffy at the moment – why not try Macron’s France?”